-Blood donors may give either whole blood or they may donate double red cells, platelets and/or plasma using an automated method called apheresis.
-Blood collected by both methods is collected into sterile, single use collection sets.
+Blood donors may give whole blood or they may donate platelets, plasma, or a double unit of red cells using an automated method called apheresis.
+Blood collected by either method is collected into a sterile, single-use collection set.

 - During the whole blood donation, approximately 500 mL of whole blood is drawn into a bag.
-Whole blood is then returned to the blood center and separated into different components including red cells, platelets and plasma. - During the apheresis donation, blood is drawn into a machine that separates blood into components.
+Whole blood is then returned to the blood center and separated into different components such as red cells and plasma. - During the apheresis donation, blood is drawn into a machine that separates blood into components.
 The desired components are retained by the machine and the rest is returned to the donor.
-Refer to appropriate apheresis consent forms for additional information about the collection process of giving blood via automation.
+Refer to the Trima Automated Blood Collection Informed Consent form for additional information about the collection process for giving blood via automation.